What happens to pets in a divorce?

 What happens when couples can’t agree on the custody of a pet?

-Firstly, it’s important to try and resolve the dispute privately and outside of court.
+Firstly, it’s important to try to resolve the dispute privately and outside of court.
 This can be done using mediation.
 Mediation allows the couple to openly discuss both sides (with a mediator present to keep things focused and friendly) and come to an agreement that will be recorded in a legal document.

 Your divorce solicitor can arrange for you to meet with a specialist mediator.
 There is Government funding available now for mediation so it might be free for you.